 \subsection{Conventions and notations}

-We always work over a field $k$ finitely generated over $\Q$, except in \autoref{etaleapp} where there are no hypotheses on the base field.
+We always work over a field $k$ of characteristic $0$, except in \autoref{etaleapp} where there are no hypotheses on the base field.
 Curves and orbicurves will always be smooth, geometrically connected and proper, except if we specify differently.